A bluffer’s guide to writing an awards paper

 As strategists we like to think one key decision changed the direction of the campaign and made success inevitable, whether it was framing the problem in an interesting way, a key insight, or a slick and innovative comms plan.

-Then there’s Hegel, who likes to the past as the clash of opposing ideas that are eventually reconciled and synthesised; which is also true in how campaigns find their spark — turning challenges and obstacles into bigger, better and greater opportunities.
+Then there’s Hegel, who likes to see the past as the clash of opposing ideas that are eventually reconciled and synthesised; which is also true in how campaigns find their spark — turning challenges and obstacles into bigger, better and greater opportunities.

 1. Crafting your story